 Nasal vowels can occur phonetically due to the effects of context and in many languages they contrast phonemically with oral vowels.
-There is a correlation between vowel height and velum height: when high vowels are nasalized, the velum is not lowered to the same extent as when low vowels are nasalized.
-The reasons for this may be either physiologically determined by a muscular connection between the velum and the tongue (e.g., Moll, 1962; Moll & Shriner, 1967 - but see Lubker, 1968) or based on auditory factors that require a certain ratio of oral to nasal impedance for nasalization to be perceptible (House & Stevens, 1956 and see the discussion in Abramson et al., 1981).
-When a vowel is nasalized, the mouth aperture is bigger than the nose aperture and as a result, the nasal-cavity becomes a side-branching resonator to the oralpharyngeal tube, which introduces an additional set of nasal formants and nasal antiformants into the spectrum (Fant, 1960; Fujimura, 1960, 1962; Fujimura and Lindqvist, 1971; House and Stevens, 1956).
+There is a correlation between phonetic vowel height and velum height: when high vowels are nasalized, the velum is not lowered to the same extent as when low vowels are nasalized.
+The reasons for this may be either physiologically determined by a muscular connection between the velum and the tongue (e.g., Moll, 1962; but see Lubker, 1968) or based on auditory factors that require a certain ratio of oral to nasal impedance for nasalization to be perceptible (House & Stevens, 1956; and see the discussion in Abramson et al., 1981).

+When a vowel is nasalized, the mouth aperture is bigger than the nose aperture and as a result, the nasal cavity becomes a side-branching resonator to the oralpharyngeal tube, which introduces an additional set of nasal formants and nasal anti-formants into the spectrum (House & Stevens, 1956; Fant, 1960; Fujimura, 1962).
 Some of the main acoustic consequences that result from coupling of the oral and nasal tubes in the production of nasalized vowels are as follows:

 - There are changes to the oral formants.
-In particular, F1 moves up in frequency, is lowered in intensity, and has a broader bandwidth.
-(Dickson, 1962; House and Stevens, 1956). - Compared with oral vowels, nasal vowels often have a greater density of formants in the 0-3000 Hz range due to the presence of both oral and nasal formants.
-In the spectrogram on the left in Fig. 17, the word-medial /a/ in /a#nampu/ is evidently more nasalized that the pre-boundary /a#/ in the same word: there are at least three resonance peaks for the former compared with two for the latter in the 500 2500 Hz range.
-Similarly, the nasalized realisation of /i:/ in 'meaning' in Fig. 18 has an additional nasal resonance at around 1000 Hz compared with the oral production of /i:/ in 'deeper' produced in the same prosodic phrase by the same speaker.
-An increase in the amplitude between F1 and F2 is common when high vowels are nasalized and recently Kataoka et al. (2001) have shown that this amplitude increase is correlated with perceived hypernasality in children. - In mid vowels, i.e., vowels that have F1 roughly in the 300-800 Hz region, F1 is replaced with a triplet of an oral formant, nasal formant, and nasal antiformant, i.e. an F1-N1-NZ1 combination (e.g., Hawkins & Stevens, 1985).
+In particular, F1 moves up in frequency, is lowered in intensity, and has a broader bandwidth (House & Stevens, 1956). - Compared with oral vowels, nasal vowels often have a greater density of formants in the 0-3,000 Hz range due to the presence of both oral and nasal formants.
+In the spectrogram on the left in Figure 3.16, the word-medial /a/ in /a#nampu/ is evidently more nasalized than the preboundary /a#/ in the same word: there are at least three resonance peaks for the former compared with two for the latter in the 500-2,500 Hz range.
+Similarly, the nasalized realization of /i:/ in meaning in Figure 3.17 has an additional nasal resonance at around 1,000 Hz compared with the oral production of /i:/ in deeper produced in the same prosodic phrase by the same speaker.
+An increase in